Childcare Volunteer Program in Vietnam - Ho Chi Minh City

-As a Kindergarten volunteer you’ll be assisting local teachers with children between 3 and 5 years old.
+As a Childcare volunteer you’ll be assisting local teachers with children between 3 and 5 years old.
 Your day will be split between a morning and afternoon lesson, with children having a nap in the middle of the day.
 Volunteer duties can vary but usually include:

 - Playing games

 - You can be either leading a class as the head teacher, or assisting a local teacher with lessons